Integrated Life Science 1

 Podiatry is the assessment, diagnosis and treatment of foot and lower limb disorders, many of which are caused by general health disorders.
 You will use comprehensive assessment and diagnostic skills to develop patient care pathways for conditions which impact on people's quality of life.

 You'll learn from academics internationally renowned for their clinical expertise and research profile.
-You'll have the opportunity to take exciting placements in NHS clinics, as well as learning hands-on in our state-of-the-art, purpose-built clinical research facilities.
+You'll have the opportunity to take exciting placements in NHS clinics in the north-west and further afield, as well as learning hands-on in our state-of-the-art, purpose-built clinical research facilities.

 When you first arrive, you will learn the basic practical skills and knowledge to enable you to treat patients safely.
 You will also acquire the reflective, critical thinking, reasoning and problem-solving skills that are essential to professional practice.